The Worldpacker's digital nomad packing list

 Consider these additions:

-16. Packable down jacke
+16. Packable down jacket

 If you know you'll be in a chilly climate or that you're prone to getting cold, get a good quality packable puffer jacket.
 Bonus, it doubles as a pillow!